ArkaniaStudios/.github/profile/README.md

 ![Banner](https://cdn.discordapp.com/attachments/977968129143607367/979215865776050216/banner.png)

-# ArkaniaStudios PvP Faction Server
+# ArkaniaStudios Minecraft Network

-Welcome to ArkaniaStudios, the pinnacle of innovation and excitement in the world of PvP Faction servers!
-Our server is dedicated to providing a unique and thrilling gaming experience with cutting-edge gameplay, meticulous development, a skilled staff team, and an expansive Minecraft network.
-Whether you're a seasoned faction warrior or a newcomer to the PvP scene, ArkaniaStudios has something special for everyone.
+Welcome to ArkaniaStudios, the epitome of innovation and excitement in the Minecraft Network scene!
+Our network is dedicated to providing a unique and thrilling gaming experience with cutting-edge gameplay, meticulous development, a skilled staff team, and an expansive Minecraft network.
+Whether you're a seasoned player or a newcomer to the Minecraft community, ArkaniaStudios has something special for everyone.

 ## 🚀 Public Access

 ### [Official Website](https://arkaniastudios.com)

 Visit our official website for a comprehensive overview of ArkaniaStudios.
-Get insights into the server's features, gameplay mechanics, and stay up-to-date with the latest announcements and events.
+Get insights into the network's features, gameplay mechanics, and stay up-to-date with the latest announcements and events.
 The website is your go-to hub for all things Arkania.

 ### [Discord](https://arkaniastudios.com/discord)